Archive for Trumpet Blowing

 Come the Hour, Come the Man

 Back in the race there was an amazing struggle between the Peugeot trio and the surviving Audi.
-I, and a few others, had to eat our words regarding André Lotterer and Benoît Tréluyer.
+I, and a few others, had to eat our words regarding André Lotterer, Marcel Fässler and Benoît Tréluyer.
 There had been doubts expressed regarding their position as factory drivers.
 Well they well and truly put those questions away with blindingly fast and error free stints.
-It is also worth remembering that they had to witness the utter destruction of their two sister cars in massive impacts, yet both were able to strap themselves in and do battle with the French.
+It is also worth remembering that they had to witness the utter destruction of their two sister cars in massive impacts, yet were able to strap themselves in and do battle with the French.
 If there were a tipping point when it became clear that they were going to win, it was after the safety car period following the Magnussen/Felbermayr accident.
-Tréluyer, in a mega quintuple stint held off the trio of 908s that were hunting as a pack, it was a race winning performance and I raise a glass to the Audi pair.
+Tréluyer, in a mega quintuple stint held off the trio of 908s that were hunting as a pack, it was a race winning performance and I raise a glass to the Audi trio.
 Salut!

 Mulsanne Straight